SocketCluster/socketcluster/README.md

 - You should include it in your HTML page using a &lt;script&gt; tag in order to interact with SocketCluster.
 For more details on how to use socketcluster-client, go to https://github.com/topcloud/socketcluster-client

+**Scroll to the bottom of this README for results of benchmark tests.**

 ## How to use

 The following example launches SocketCluster as 7 distinct processes (in addition to the current master process):